From the shore of Avoca’s lake to The Entrance’s lagoon, every weekend, somewhere on the Coast, a local market springs to life.

 The weekly Gosford Farmer’s Market is held at the Entertainment Grounds every Sunday from 8am to 1pm (except when another event is on) offering everything from freshly picked lemons to lemon myrtle scones.
 With gluten free brownies, hearty beef pies, colourful paella, dim sum, super foods and gozleme also available, it’s a foodie’s delight.

 On the second Sunday of the month, The Market Terrigal is held at Terrigal Scout Hall from 9am to 2pm.
+Curated by and for chic Coasties, stalls offer everything from soap to second-hand clothes, and baskets to blooms.

 A truly community event, the Umina Beach Markets lure locals to the Peninsula Recreation Precinct at Umina Beach on the third Sunday of the month.
 Stalls fill the grassy areas from the surf club to the skate park offering everything from candles to cupcakes, doughnuts to dog treats, and jam to jerky.